saisathwik22/graphql/notes.md

 - Typical Rest API require loading from multiple URLs.
 - GraphQL APIs get all the data your app needs in a single request.
 - Apps using GraphQL can be quick even on slow mobile network connections.

+# What is GraphQL Schema?

+- A GraphQL schema is a fundamental concept in GraphQL.
+- It defines structure of data that clients can query and operations they can perform.
+A schema in GraphQL typically consists of two main parts: typeDefs and resolvers.

+# What are TypeDefs? (or Type Definitions)

+- Type Definitions define the shape of data available in GraphQL API.
+They specify types of objects that can be queried and relationships between them.

+# What are Resolvers?

+- Resolvers are functions that determine how to fetch data associated with each field in schema.